 - Belay Gloves – The gloves are fantastic for preventing rope burns.
 As a lightweight belayer, the rope will move through your hands quicker because of the weight ratio.
 Your braking hand is another friction element to slow down the fall.
 The gloves with a nice sticky grip will buffer the heat from your hand.
-Ahhhh… To find what gloves work best for you, visit the article called “Rock Climbing Gloves – Do We Really Need them?“
+Ahhhh… To find what gloves work best for you, visit the article called “Rock Climbing Gloves – Do We Really Need Them?“

 - Helmets – Wearing a helmet is optional for indoor.
 However, I would totally recommend wearing a helmet for outdoor climbing as well as belaying.
 Those helmets protect your brain and it is totally worth it.
-Want to look for a helmet that work for you?
+Want to look for a helmet that works for you?
 Click on my article called “Climbing Helmet Review – Do We Need One for Climbing?“

 Because I belay my husband who is 1.5 times my weight, I learned to become a better and more efficient belayer.
 The extra tools or gear are additional icing on the cake.
 When climbing outdoor and some days I do not feel comfortable to belay my husband, I would ask my son to belay instead.
 It is good to know your limits of when to belay or when not to belay.
 Safety should be our primary concern.
 Listen to your instincts.

 I hope you have enjoyed learning more about how to belay with tips on belaying a heavier climber.
 I would love to hear your thoughts or if you have additional questions, please leave me your comments below.